 Coming to work is something that we do every day.
 Why can’t it be as easy as opening the door to our home?
 Why does there have to be so much friction involved at work?

 Openpath makes coming to work easy.
-Lock and unlock your door using your phone via its mobile app, using touch (simply tap the reader and it will recognize your phone even if its in a purse or pocket), watch, encrypted card, badge or key fob.
+Lock and unlock your door using your phone via its mobile app, using a touchless wave to unlock (simply pass your hand in front of the reader and it will recognize your phone even if it's in a purse or pocket), watch, encrypted card, badge or key fob.

 When we first met the Openpath team, we became immediately excited.
 This founding team - a group that previously co-founded several companies together - has a special chemistry that is rarely seen today.
 They are an award-winning group of seasoned serial entrepreneurs who have worked together for over 20 years creating and scaling successful businesses, including EdgeCast, KnowledgeBase, Virtualis, Fonality and HostPro.
 All told, the Openpath founding team, comprised of Alex Kazerani, CEO; James Segil, President; Rob Peters, CTO; Samy Kamkar, Chief Security Officer; and Phil Goldsmith, CRO; have started companies that have created over $500 million in enterprise value as well as thousands of jobs.